Nobody likes criticism, but some of us are particularly sensitive to it.

 Since we can’t avoid criticism, we need to learn to deal with it.

-How to deal with criticism:
+6 Tips to help you deal with criticism:

 - Consider the source.
 Do you value the criticizer’s opinion?
 Does this person have a pattern of being helpful or hurtful?
 Criticism from a close family member should carry more weight than criticism from an anonymous stranger.